 I love Bangkok.
 I’ve visited 3 times in the last six months, and I’ll be back there in January to catch up with a friend before I head to Koh Rong, Cambodia.
 I love the chaotic vibe of it, and I can’t deny that I still have a soft spot for Khao San Road, despite being a long way from the fresh-faced backpacker that I was when I first visited.

-Bangkok tends to be most people’s first stop when they go backpacking in Asia, partly because it’s super cheap to fly into, and partly because everything is so easy to get to from the centre.
+Bangkok tends to be most people’s first stop when they go backpacking in Southeast Asia because it’s super cheap to fly into.
 Of course, the fact that it’s home to the legendary Khao San Road only adds to its appeal, as backpackers from all around the world flock to experience a night on the world’s most notorious traveller’s strip.

 Perhaps because it is home to so many naive young travellers, or perhaps because it is the capital city of an already corrupt country, no trip to Bangkok is complete without being scammed left, right and centre.

 However, most of these scams are extremely easy to spot (and avoid) when you know what you’re looking for, so I’ve compiled a short list of the ones that got me during my first trip to the city.

 I hope it helps!

 1. Tuk Tuk drivers like to make detours

 All of the tuk tuk drivers in Bangkok are on a mission to constantly make some extra cash, and they do this in a really interesting way.
 One of these ways is by making deals with local businesses, promising to bring the business extra custom in exchange for a commission.
 This reveals itself when a tuk tuk driver agrees to take you to your chosen destination, but makes a detour and instead takes you to a random shop, insisting that you go in and look around before he will take you to your destination.
 It’s harmless enough, and you’re not actually obligated to buy anything, but it sure is annoying!